A Healthy Pregnancy

 Newborn Screening Programs

-Hospital Santander has the only comprehensive comprehensive screening programs in Mexico that detect metabolic, auditory and cardiac diseases and offer you the necessary medical follow-up in case of detecting any condition.
+At Hospital Santander we have the most comprehensive screening programs in Mexico, which detect a wide range of metabolic, auditory and cardiac diseases.
+We offer the necessary medical follow-up treatment in case it is needed.

 - If it takes more than 30 days to complete the studies, the results may vary.